btravers/jmxtrans/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/jmxtrans/jmxtrans?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Maven site](https://img.shields.io/badge/Maven-site-blue.svg)](http://www.jmxtrans.org/jmxtrans/)

+> This project is a fork of jmxtrans project.
+> It provides two new features: a writer for Blueflood and the use of elasticsearch for storing data.
+> In order to run jmxtrans with data stored in an elasticsearch cluster, you need to specify the argument -es and you can add the location of your cluster specifying the host name and the port.

 This is the source code repository for the jmxtrans project.

 This is effectively the missing connector between speaking to a JVM via JMX on one end and whatever logging / monitoring / graphing package that you can dream up on the other end.